Camper Guidelines & FAQs

 Health & Safety

 All campers with contagious diseases or conditions, including lice, are not permitted to attend camp.
 Camp Eagle has a "zero nits" lice policy.
 During the Check-In process, all overnight campers must check in with the Camp Nurse before meeting their Counselor and cabin group.
 The Camp Eagle Nurses or medically certified staff administer prescription medication and over-the-counter medications (OTC) while the camper is at Camp Eagle.
 All water activities are lifeguard-supervised.
-For enhanced safety, all-day campers are required to wear a life jacket which is supplied by Camp Eagle.
-Your Camper’s registration includes a medical questionnaire and a Medical Authorization and Assumption of Risk Participation and Indemnity Agreement, to read the Medical Authorization and Assumption of Risk Agreement, please click here.
+For enhanced safety, all campers are required to wear a life jacket, which is supplied by Camp Eagle.
+Your Camper’s registration includes a medical questionnaire and a Medical Authorization and Assumption of Risk Participation and Indemnity Agreement.
+To read the Medical Authorization and Assumption of Risk Agreement, please click here.

 For select activities and cabin assignments, Camp Eagle separates campers by gender.
 According to the Statement of Faith, we believe that God wonderfully foreordains and immutably creates each person as male or female in conformity with one’s biological sex.
 Gender is therefore a purpose of God’s good creation (Genesis 1:26-27), and a rejection of one’s biological sex is a rejection of this purpose for his or her life.
 When registering your camper, please select the gender (male or female) as assigned at birth.